freeman-lab/spark-janelia/README.md

 ```
 spark-janelia launch -n <number_of_nodes>
 ```
+This will start a master, then <number_of_nodes> workers.
-Each node has 16 cores and 100GB of RAM for Spark to use.
+Each node has 15 cores and 75GB of RAM for Spark to use.
 You should target the number of nodes you request based on the size of the data you are working with or the amount of neccessary computation (or both).
 A good rule of thumb is to use enough nodes so the total amount of RAM is about twice the total size of your data set.
 Check the status of your request using the `qstat` command.
 When the status is listed as `r` (for "ready"), proceed.

 Every Spark cluster has a unique node designated as the "driver" from which all computations are initiated.
 To log in to the driver for your Spark cluster, use:
 ```